pinbo/SNP_Primer_Pipeline2/README.md

 5. Use the msa file to design primers using primer3

 # Main Changes
+- 07/23/2020: Now supports guessing the best chromosome/contig location based on the blast result: if the chromosome name in the SNP input file did not have any matches in the blast result, it will use the best hit as target chromosome.
-- 07/22/2020: Update all code to run with python3 (use 2to3 to convert python2 script to python3 script)
+- 07/22/2020: Update all code to run with python3 (use `2to3` to convert python2 script to python3 script)
-- 07/22/2020: Update to **SNP Primer Design Pipeline 2** for any species
+- 07/22/2020: Update to **SNP Primer Design Pipeline 2** for ANY species (before it was just for wheat.
+Now should be able to work for any species with any ploidy)
 - 10/23/2019: Change all script to use python2 and make it easy for users to implement on there Galaxy server.
 - 09/02/2019: add "PRIMER\_PICK\_ANYWAY" option for the situation when no primers were obtained.
 - 09/01/2019: add a primer3 global setting file for easy change some parameters.